rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

   ![my soldering iron](/static/img/2015/07/06/antex_cs-18.jpg)

-Repeating the video, there are so many factors influencing the temperature control, for exampe: tip thermal mass, connection between tip and heating element, lag of temperatures between tip and temperature sensing element, wattage, recovery speed, thermal mass of a surface and so on - that they will simply drive you away from the soldering process itself, preventing you from any soldering at all.
+Repeating the video, there are so many factors influencing the temperature control, for example: tip thermal mass, connection between tip and heating element, lag of temperatures between tip and temperature sensing element, wattage, recovery speed, thermal mass of a surface and so on - that they will simply drive you away from the soldering process itself, preventing you from any soldering at all.

-From my personal experience, when I bought my first soldering iron - of course to follow a fashion, it was with temperature contol, - I spent much more time in wondering, why the iron with temperature **set** to 320 degrees and 1.6mm chisel tip does not really want to solder components to continuous copper strips of 2.2 mm.
+From my personal experience, when I bought my first soldering iron - of course to follow a fashion, it was with temperature control, - I spent much more time in wondering, why the iron with temperature **set** to 320 degrees and 1.6mm chisel tip does not really want to solder components to continuous copper strips of 2.2 mm.